tavleenkaur26/diabloom/README.md

 ### Glucose Forecasting

 - Predicts glucose levels 30 minutes into the future
-- Uses an LSTM neural network trained on continuous glucose monitoring data
+- Uses a two-layer LSTM neural network trained on real CGM data
 - Consumes the previous 2 hours of glucose history as input
+- Integrates Insulin-on-Board (IOB) as a direct model feature
 - Generates personalized risk alerts

 ### Explainable AI